wim-vdw/bash-script-examples/README.md

 # BASH script examples
-Some simple reference BASH scripts to understand the different features.
+Some reference BASH scripts to understand the different features.
 Most of the scripts should be self-explanatory.
 Additional information has been included in the different scripts via comments.